An entirely new set of teeth is possible due to advancements in dental implant technology and a treatment called Teeth In A Day.

 After all disease had been eliminated, and after the gum and bone anatomy had been reconstructed, the patient was seen for the placement of dental implants.

-Implants were placed using local anesthetic (Novocaine) only.
+Implants were placed using a local anesthetic only.
 The process was completed in two hours via the use of the latest CAD/CAM computerized implant technology.
 (See Our Science)

 Following the implant placements, the patient then traveled to his restorative dentist and a temporary acrylic reconstruction was fitted and inserted.